 For instance, in food products or medical supplements, consumers are actually ingesting what they purchase.
 If you’re in that line of business, it’s critical for you to closely control access to your product, and to be acutely aware of any potential counterfeit risks.
 Trademark registration in countries where you manufacture your product and/or where your product gains popularity can also give you a more streamlined, efficient avenue to pursue cease and desist actions again imitators and counterfeiters.
 This is critical protection when time may be of the essence.

 3. Select your trademark with international considerations in mind

 The strongest trademarks, in the eyes of the United States trademark law, are those considered “fanciful” – in other words, a brand-new word or phrase conjured from the trademark owner’s mind.
 Such marks are also strong internationally – they do not have an inherent tie to the English language, and so their meaning is tied implicitly to the product alone.
 There is no language barrier.
 Think of brands like Nike, Levi’s, and Reebok – those words have no other denotation aside from the products and ideas they represent.

 Moreover, most countries outside the United States do not grant rights to trademarks that merely describe a product (the US provides limited protection to such trademarks).
 Therefore, in order to have a brand name that can be registered and protected around the world your name must be highly unique.

 We hope these tips were helpful.
-If you have any further questions on obtaining registration of your trademark internationally, the attorneys at Gerben Law Firm can help.
+If you have any further questions on obtaining registration of your trademark internationally, the attorneys at Gerben IP can help.
 Simply complete a contact form on our Web site and one of our attorneys will reach out to you for a complimentary consultation.